RyanGormican/SlideWonder/README.md

 # SlideWonder

 SlideWonder is a modern web application designed for creating, managing, and presenting slide decks.
-Built with React and leveraging various libraries, SlideWonder provides a user-friendly interface and powerful features to enhance your presentation experience.
+Built with Next.js and leveraging various libraries, SlideWonder provides a user-friendly interface and powerful features to enhance your presentation experience.

 ## Table of Contents
 - [Features](#features)